crazywhalecc/static-php-cli/README.md

 - [Extension-Combination - bulk](https://dl.static-php.dev/static-php-cli/bulk/): `bulk` contains [50+](https://dl.static-php.dev/static-php-cli/bulk/README.txt) extensions and is about 70MB in size.
 - [Extension-Combination - minimal](https://dl.static-php.dev/static-php-cli/minimal/): `minimal` contains [5](https://dl.static-php.dev/static-php-cli/minimal/README.txt) extensions and is about 6MB in size.

-## Use static-php-cli to build PHP
+## Build

 ### Compilation Requirements

+- PHP >= 8.1 (static-php-cli is written in PHP)
+- Extension: `mbstring,pcntl,posix,tokenizer,phar`
+- Supported OS with `curl` and `git` installed

-Yes, this project is written in PHP, pretty funny.
+You can say I made a PHP builder written in PHP, pretty funny.
 But static-php-cli runtime only requires an environment above PHP 8.1 and `mbstring`, `pcntl` extension.

-Here is the architecture support status, where :octocat: represents support for GitHub Action builds,
+Here is the supported OS and arch, where :octocat: represents support for GitHub Action builds,
 :computer: represents support for local manual builds, and blank represents not currently supported.

 |         | x86_64               | aarch64              |